Struggling with timestamp column mismatch during DB migration using DMS

 This article explains the timestamp-type time discrepancy problem that occurred during database migration using DMS and how to deal with it.

-When migrating an on-premises MySQL database to AWS Aurora using DMS, we discovered that the time in a table containing a Timestamp data type was incorrect.
+When migrating a certain on-premises MySQL database to AWS Aurora using DMS, we discovered that the time in a table containing the Timestamp data type was incorrect.

-The configuration is as follows, with a new replica server being created on the on-premises side to meet the DMS requirements, and used as the DMS source server.
+The configuration is as follows: a new replica server is created on the on-premises side to meet the DMS requirements, and it is used as the DMS source server.

 All servers use row-based replication and the timezone is set to Asia/Tokyo (UTC+9).

-The time difference was that the data registered on the source server plus 9 hours was being replicated to the Aurora side.
+The time difference was that the data registered on the source server plus 9 hours was being replicated to Aurora.

 on-prem Source10:00:00